OEUG99/Knowledge-Garden/pages/Study Guide___CompTIA Security +.md

 		  card-ease-factor:: 2.6
 		  card-last-reviewed:: 2024-01-26T18:20:02.677Z
 		- ![image.png](../assets/image_1706293364692_0.png)
+		- ## Confidenitality
 			- What is **Confidenitality?** #card
 				- {{cloze Confidentiality ensures that unauthorized individuals are not able to gain access to sensitive information.}}
+		- Hackers may try to undermine **confidentiality** controls to achieve one of their goals, the unauthorized disclosure of information, like with database breaches.
 		-
 -